For some, the weekend's a sacred retreat from the hustle and bustle of work.

 "On the weekends we have [a nanny] in the morning, so Tiff and I go work out Saturday mornings.
 Then the rest of the weekend it's just us.
 It's us putting them to bed.
 It's us at dinner.
 We try to be as normal as possible.
 The whole idea of someone serving you, this and that, that's not us."

-The Wealthfront CEO said on Quora that he and his wife are big believers in date nights.
+The Wealthfront CEO says on Quora that he and his wife are big believers in date nights.
 He says it's amazing how wonderful a few hours over dinner and drinks can be.

 He then heads to the Balcony Lounge for a glass or two of wine and tea sandwiches and pulls out his iPad to research what he's just seen.
 "I have become insatiable on the topic of ancient Rome."